Entertainment News Roundup: Elvis film director calls Presley family response 'greatest review of my life'; UK prosecutors authorize charges against actor Kevin Spacey for sex crimes and more | Entertainment

 Britain's Crown Prosecution Service (CPS) has authorized charges against Oscar-winning actor Kevin Spacey for sex offenses including assaults on three men following an investigation by police in London, said on Thursday.
 Police said the alleged offenses had taken place between March 2005 and April 2013, with four incidents taking place in the capital and one in Gloucestershire.
 They involved one man who is now in his 40s and two men now in their 30s.

-Super Trouper: ABBA returns to the stage as virtual avatars for London gigs
+Super Trouper: ABBA returns to stage as virtual avatars for London gigs

 Performing their much-loved hits like "Mamma Mia!" and "Dancing Queen", Swedish supergroup ABBA returned to the stage on Thursday, albeit as digital avatars, for a new London concert residency.
 The band - Bjorn Ulvaeus, Benny Andersson, Agnetha Faltskog and Anni-Frid Lyngstad - have been brought to virtual life as digital versions of themselves from their 1970s heyday, thanks to motion-capture technology.
 Their last performance together was some 40 years ago.